SirBecky/githubTest/README.md

 **2.3 Data Integrity and Verification:**
 The Sample size of thirty users for this analysis seems small when compared to the unknown demographic to be surveyed.
 Still, sample sizes equal to or greater than thirty are often considered sufficient for the Central Limit Theorem to hold.
 The genders for the survey are not specified in the dataset since Bellabeat products and services are for women, which results in sampling bias.
 The datasets used are not current because respondents generated them for a distributed survey via Amazon Mechanical Turk between 03.12.2016-05.12.2016.
 Finding alternative datasets to support the business task has proven difficult.
 The dataset available is the dataset we will use to carry out this business task pending the availability of datasets that have the demographics and size needed.

+**Does the data is ROCCC?:**
+A good data source is ROCCC which stands for Reliable, Original, Comprehensive, Current, and Cited.

+Reliable - LOW - Not reliable as it only has 30 respondents Original - LOW - Third party provider (Amazon Mechanical Turk) Comprehensive - MED - Parameters match most of Bellabeat's products' parameters Current - LOW - Data is 5 years old and is not relevant Cited - LOW - Data collected from third party, hence unknown

 **2.4 How is the data organized?:**